Methods of Firing Steam Boiler

 - High temperature causes high thermal loss through flue gas.

 - This type of method of boiler firing has always a risk of explosion.

-- This is also difficult and expensive to filter fine ash particles from fine gas.
-Moreover, the quantity of ash particles in the flue gas is more in pulverized system.
+- This is also difficult and expensive to filter fine ash particles from exhaust gases.
+Moreover, the quantity of ash particles in the exhaust gases is more in pulverized system.

 - First the coal is crushed by preliminary crasher.
 The coal is crushed to 2.5 cm. or less.

-- Then this crushed coal is passed through magnetic separator to separate any iron content in the coal.
-Iron must be removed, otherwise during pulverizing iron particles will cause spark which results unwanted fire hazard.
+- Then this crushed coal is passed through a magnetic separator to separate any iron content from the coal.
+Iron must be removed, otherwise during pulverizing iron particles will cause spark which results in unwanted fire hazard.